HCPhy/cross-impact-of-order-flow-imbalance/README.md

 ## Results

-* Sample plots and benchmark metrics are in the notebook.
+- Interactive visualizations and detailed benchmark metrics are available within the notebook.
-* Best-level OFI explains \~50–70% of next-tick price moves on large-cap stocks.
-* Sparse cross-impact matrices reveal key inter-stock influences.
+- Additional analysis leveraging multi-stock data would require the `orderbook.csv` dataset, which includes more than one stock.

 ---